icosane/Alyssum/readme.md

 > Translate text, documents, books, and even on-screen content — all without an internet connection.
 > Privacy-friendly and designed for quick everyday use.

+## License

+**Alyssum** is licensed under the [GNU Affero General Public License v3.0](./LICENSE).
+You are free to use, modify, and distribute it under the terms of the AGPL-3.0-or-later.

+This software also contains third-party components released under various open-source licenses.
+Their license texts are provided in the [licenses/](./licenses) directory.

 ## Features

 - **Languages** – Supports all [languages available](https://github.com/argosopentech/argos-translate?tab=readme-ov-file#supported-languages) in Argos Translate.